vladissta/Python_BI_2022/termintal_utilities/README.md

 Directory contains screenshots where displayed work of bash utilities and their python analogs

 ### files_for_testing
-Files that were used for testing (they were displayed on screenshots)
+Files which  were used for testing (they were displayed on screenshots)